 If you have federal student loans, you may be eligible to consolidate (combine) your loans into a new Direct Consolidation Loan.
 You may want to consolidate your loans if you have multiple loans and want to simplify repayment, or to make your loans eligible for certain loan repayment, relief, or forgiveness options.
-You may also want to consolidate defaulted loans to get out of default.
+You may also want to consolidate your loans to get out of default.
+If you have a Parent PLUS loan, consolidating your loan before approximately April 2026 will give you access to an Income-Driven Repayment plan, too.
+However, there are some downsides to consolidation, discussed below.

 Consolidation is similar to refinancing a loan.
 In both cases, you are taking out a new loan that pays off your existing loans.
-But consolidation is less risky because the new loan is still a federal loan, and you keep your federal student loan benefits.
-Refinancing replaces your existing loans with a new private loan.
+But consolidation is less risky because the new loan is still a federal loan with federal student loan benefits.
+Refinancing, in contrast, pays off your existing loans with a new private loan, and that new private loan will not have access to the same benefits.

 Important: Only consolidate your loans using the federal Direct Consolidation Loan program.
 Consolidating or refinancing your federal student loans using a private loan refinancing or consolidation program will cause you to lose your federal student loan protections and benefits.

-There are many good reasons to consolidate, but whatever the reason, you should consider the pros and cons before consolidating.
-Once you consolidate, you cannot undo the consolidation—so make sure this is the right step for you before you take this step.
+You should carefully consider the pros and cons before consolidating.
+Once you consolidate, you cannot undo the consolidation—so make sure it is the right step for you.

 Pros of Consolidating